bdurand/ultra_settings/README.md

 end, at: "/ultra_settings"
 ```

+#### Embedding the Settings View in Admin Tools

-You can also embed the settings view into your own admin tools by using the `UltraSettings::ConfigurationView` class.
+If you prefer to embed the settings view directly into your own admin tools or dashboard, you can use the `UltraSettings::ConfigurationView` class to render the settings interface within your existing views:

 ```erb
 <h1>My Service Settings</h1>

 <%= UltraSettings::ConfigurationView.new(MyServiceConfiguration.instance).render %>
 ```

+This approach allows for seamless integration of the settings UI into your application's admin interface, leveraging your existing authentication and authorization mechanisms.
+The settings are rendered in an HTML table which you can format with your own CSS.

-### Testing
+### Testing With UltraSettings

-You can use the `UltraSettings.override!` method to force different configuration settings in you automated tests.
-Here's examples of overriding the `TestConfiguration#foo` value in a test block:
+When writing automated tests, you may need to override configuration settings to test different scenarios.
+UltraSettings provides the `UltraSettings.override!` method to temporarily change settings within a test block.
+Below are examples of how to override the `TestConfiguration#foo` value in a test.

 ```ruby
 # Override a configuration added on the global namespace